local-deploy/dl/README.md

 A convenient wrapper over docker-compose, which simplifies the local deployment of the project.

-Supported OS: Linux (debian, ubuntu, linux mint), macOS (not tested)
+Supported OS: Linux (debian, ubuntu, linux mint), macOS (in progress)
-Supported architectures: x64
+Supported architectures: x64, arm64

 Dependencies:

 - docker
-- docker-compose
+- docker-compose v2

+The `docker compose` (as plugin) is not supported yet

 ### Documentation [local-deploy.github.io](https://local-deploy.github.io/)